Wolfpack Vorwärts: Daghild

-At 06:17 on 12 September U-404 fired three torpedoes, and struck the 9,272-ton Norwegian tanker Daghild with one, making a hole 50 by 54 ft in her side.
+At 06:17 on 12 September U-404 fired three torpedoes, and struck the 9,272-ton Norwegian tanker Daghild with one, making a hole 50 by 54 ft in its side.
 However, she reached St. John's for repairs, and then proceeded to New York for further work.

 Empire Moonbeam & Hektoria

 At 01:05 on 12 September, U-211 fired torpedoes, and damaged two British ships; the 6,849-ton merchant ship Empire Moonbeam was hit once, and the 13,797-ton whale factory ship Hektoria twice.
 Both vessels were sunk by U-608 later that day.
 Hektoria was sunk at 03:51 with the loss of one crewman, while the master, 76 crewmen and eight gunners were picked up by HMCS Arvida.
-Empire Moonbeam was sunk at 04:59 with the loss of three of her crew, while the master, 44 crewmen, six gunners and one passenger were also picked up by Arvida.
+Empire Moonbeam was sunk at 04:59 with the loss of three of its crew, while the master, 44 crewmen, six gunners and one passenger were also picked up by Arvida.

 Stone Street

 At 14:36 on 13 September U-594 fired a spread of three torpedoes at the 6,131-ton merchant ship Stone Street, owned by the Waterman Steamship Corporation of Mobile, Alabama, but sailing under the Panamanian flag.
-The ship was about 12 nmi from the main convoy having developed problems with her boilers.
+The ship was about 12 nmi from the main convoy having developed problems with its boilers.
 One torpedo hit the ship in the engine room, and she listed and finally sank at 15:50.
 The master, 39 crewmen and 12 armed guards abandoned ship in a lifeboat and raft.
 Eleven crewmen and two armed guards were lost.
 The U-boat surfaced and took the survivors on board to be questioned, and provided them with supplies of whiskey, food, cigarettes and matches before returning all but the master (who was kept as a prisoner) to their lifeboats.
 They were picked up on 19 September by the merchant ship Irish Larch.

 HMCS Ottawa

 At 02:05 on 14 September U-91 fired two torpedoes at a destroyer and observed a hit.
 Then they saw another destroyer, made a full circle, and fired another torpedo at 02:15, which hit amidships and caused the ship to explode and sink immediately.
 They thought that they had sunk two destroyers, but in fact it was HMCS Ottawa, which was hit twice.
-Only 67 of her crew of 181 survived.
+Only 67 of its crew of 181 survived.

 By now though the convoy was within range of aircraft from Newfoundland and the escorts were reinforced by the destroyers HMCS Annapolis and HMS Witch, forcing the U-boats break off their attacks and disperse.